27 March 2023

 - A First-Class Honours degree in Fine Art or affiliated subject, with evidence of prior or upcoming publications (traditional and non-traditional)

 Additional desirable selection criteria specific to this project:

 - A Masters by Research in Fine Art or affiliated subject, evidence of prior publications (traditional and non-traditional)

 There is a three-step application process:

-- Contact the Primary Supervisor, Dr Toby Juliff, if you have any questions about the project; and
+- Contact the Primary Supervisor, Dr Toby Juliff to discuss your suitability and the project's requirements; and

 - Copy and paste the title of the project from this advertisement into your application.
 If you don’t correctly do this your application may be rejected.